 · Address any concerns about accommodations promptly with the instructor.

-· Students may contact the AAAC Specialist for assistance with concerns about their accommodations.
+· Students may contact their SAC access specialist for assistance with concerns about their accommodations.

 · Meet with each eligible student requesting accommodations and determine appropriate accommodations based on documented need.